-Research has shown that the complete removal of the lubricant can have a significant impact on the quality of the product.
-In some cases, the physical properties of the product may be improved by as much as 18% over those produced via conventional sintering.
+Research has shown that the complete removal of the lubricant can significantly impact the quality of the product.
+In some cases, the product’s physical properties may be improved by as much as 18% over those produced via conventional sintering.

 Here’s a simple summary of the process:

 - Ferrosilicon particles are mixed with phosphorus and lubricant to form the composite material